xnimorz/e2/README.md

 // Basic
 e2.on('event', handler);

-// assign handler to several events e2.on(['my-event', 'second-event], handler)
+// Assign handler to several events e2.on(['my-event', 'second-event'], handler)

-// once
+// Once
 e2.once('event', handler);
-//or
+// Or
 e2.on('event', handler, {once: true});

-//using object
+// Using object
 e2.on({
     event: eventHandler,
-    anotherEvent: anotherEventHandler
+    secondEvent: secondEventHandler
 });

 ```